CommandShiftHQ/javascript-basics-express/README.md

 # JavaScript Basics in Express

-## Getting started

-Ensure your Visual Studio Code application is up to date, and that you have the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) installed and enabled.
+You need up to date Visual Studio Code application with the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) installed and enabled.

 ```bash